-As a company co-founder Daniela Snopkowski has been with Snapchef from the start, and is the driving force behind the company’s financial management and human resources functions.
+As a company CFO and co-founder Daniela Snopkowski has been with Snapchef from the start, and is the driving force behind the company’s financial management and human resources functions.
 Daniela has managed the company’s financial growth and has developed from scratch the administrative procedures that Snapchef operates on today.
-Her unique approach to real-time solutions and creative talents have enabled her to create a state-of-the-art internal database that has optimized the day-to-day operations of the company and proven to be seamless for both staff and clients.
+Her unique approach to real time solutions and creative talents have taken her to create a state-of-the-art internal database that have optimized the day to day operations of the company and proven to be seamless for both staff and clients.

 The secret of her success?
-Daniela is a hands-on manager who is focused on perfecting the company’s systems for maximum efficiency.
-She began cultivating her business and entrepreneurial skills at a young age, when she started working in her family’s business in Brazil.
-By her teenage years she was versed in all aspects of the business and ready for her next challenge.
+Daniela is a hands on manager that is focused on perfecting the company’s systems for maximum efficiency.
+She began cultivating her business and entrepreneurial skills as a child.
+“I started working at my family’s business in Brazil at a very young age and was lucky to have my parents as role models not only in my personal life but also in the business aspect”, she says.
+By her teenage years she was versed in all areas of the business and ready for her next challenge.

-After moving to the United States she joined the food service behemoth Aramark and Compass Group as a Catering Manager before earning her degree in Business Administration.
-Throughout the years she has attained the skills and knowledge she has today by her own efforts and ambition, along with various business and management classes that have helped her lead Snapchef to new horizons.
+After moving to the United States she joined the food service behemoth Aramark and Campus as a Catering Manager before earning her degree in Business Administration.
+Throughout the years she has attained the skills and knowledge she has today by her own efforts and ambition along with various business and management classes that have helped her lead Snapchef to new horizons.